rust-secure-code/safety-dance/README.md

   * It's possible that `unsafe` can't be eliminated without a performance loss.
 Unfortunate, but it will happen some of the time.
 Note that benchmarks _must_ actually be used to back up any performance loss claims.
-There are already many cases where switching from `unsafe` to safe alternateives has _increased_ performance, so simply guessing that performance will regress is not enough.
+There are already many cases where switching from `unsafe` to safe alternatives has _increased_ performance, so simply guessing that performance will regress is not enough.
   * If switching away from unsafe is impossible because of missing abstractions